What is music publishing?

 🧠 Hot tip

-CROs are the equivalent to PROs in most countries outside the US and Canada.
-Examples include GEMA in Germany, SACEM in France, and PRS for Music in the UK.
+Collective Management Organizations (CMOs): These are similar to PROs but are found outside the US and Canada.
+They handle the same responsibilities—collecting and distributing royalties for public performances.
+Examples are GEMA in Germany, SACEM in France, and PRS for Music in the UK.

-This can be seen as an MRA specializing in the collection of publishing royalties from streaming and digital downloads in the United States.
+In 2021, the U.S. Copyright Office also introduced the Mechanical Licensing Collective (MLC).
+This is essentially an MRO that specializes in collecting publishing royalties from streaming and digital downloads in the United States.

 How are publishing royalties calculated?